 In PF, I’m traditional.
 I don’t like spreading in PF and there should definitely not be CPs, Theory, Kritiks, or anything like that.

-I do not tolerate rudeness.
+In all debates: I do not tolerate rudeness - especially in CX/crossfire.
 I love seeing passion in rounds, but being passionate about your topic does not mean you get to be rude.
-Excessive rudeness results in lowest speaks possible.
+Excessive rudeness/terrible attitude results in 25 speaks.

 Include me in on email chains: email@example.com

 Put me on the email chain: firstname.lastname@example.org

 Conflicts: Klein HS, Seven Lakes HS, McMillen NG, Jack C. Hays HB, Village AI

 5 minutes before the round

 b.
 Does not render debate unsafe